EXPERT PROMPTING MASTERCLASS

 Requirements:

-- For every principle, provide a concrete example
+- For every principle, provide concrete example

 - No abstract examples (bad: "like a company might do X")